alejandro-davila/Project1_Team6_Austin_Analysis/README_Proposal.md

 <p align="center">
 <img width="424" alt="ratlabs" src=https://github.com/alejandro-davila/Matplotlib_Module5/assets/135288005/66362c83-fc41-4868-9aab-9a2bd76623ae>

-1. Data Collection: We will gather relevant data from various sources, such as U.S. Census Bureau, Bureau of Labor Statistics, local government reports, educational institutions, and crime databases.
-The selected years for analysis will include data for years up to 2020 (excluding 2021 due to potential pandemic-related data inconsistencies).
+1. Data Collection: We will gather relevant data from various sources, such as U.S. Census Bureau, schooldigger.com, and City of Austin crime statistics.
+The selected years for analysis will include data for years up to 2022 (excluding years as needed due to potential pandemic-related data inconsistencies).

 2. Data Analysis: We will employ statistical methods to analyze the collected data.
 This will involve examining trends, calculating growth rates, and identifying correlations between Austin's growth and the selected indicators in the respective counties.